rittik24bai70021-gif/CODSOFT_Spam_SMS_Detection/README.md

 **License & Credits:**
 - Use or redistribute under your chosen license.
 Acknowledge the original SMS Spam Collection dataset when publishing results.

-**Need changes?**
-- If you'd like a shorter or more detailed section (e.g., expanded model metrics, hyperparameter examples, CI instructions), tell me which parts to extend.